 - Cover baking dish with foil.
 Bake for 45-50 minutes, or until potatoes are fork tender.
 Remove foil and cook for another 20-25 minutes, until cheese is brown and bubbly.

-- Types of Potatoes: Yukon gold and yellow potatoes work best in this recipe, though any white potato will work.
+- Potatoes: Yukon gold and yellow potatoes work best in this recipe, though any white potato will work.

 - Milk: I used whole milk for an incredibly rich cheese sauce, but you can use 2% milk if you’d like.